akshit113/predicting-hit-songs_on_spotify_using_ANNs/README.md

 * [pprint](https://python.readthedocs.io/en/stable/library/pprint.html#module-pprint) - The pprint module provides a capability to “pretty-print” arbitrary Python data structures in a form which can be used as input to the interpreter.

-## Step-By-Step Application of Machine Algorithm
+## Step-By-Step Application of Machine Learning Algorithm
 **Step 1**.
 Get data using `import_and_clean_data(train_filename, mode='train')` <br/>
  - check if the dataset `has_missing_values(df, colnames)`
  - feature engineering